LogicalReality/DiscordBotProject/README.md

 Discord Bot project.

-It retrieves an image about current dollar price expressed in Bolivars (Venezuelan Currency).
+It retrieves an image which shows current dollar price expressed in Bolivars (Venezuelan Currency).

 It enables discord server to have an up-to-date source for the current dollar price.